tjfinney/ANTTV.code/README.md

 To get started:

 1. Install R on your computer
-2.  \[Optional\] To make life easier, install RStudio on your computer
+2.  \[Optional\] To make life far easier, install RStudio on your computer
 3. Install the ANTTV package
 4. Use the programs in the package to analyse the data.